 Doris Fett, 89 of Lennox, passed away on May 13, 2025 at her home surrounded by her family.
 Funeral Service will be at 10:30 AM Saturday, May 17, 2025 at Ebenezer Presbyterian Church, Lennox.
 Visitation will be from 5:00-7:00 PM Friday, May 16, 2025 at the church.
 In lieu of flowers, memorials can be sent to Living Hope or Ebenezer Presbyterian Church Camp.
 Arrangements provided by Hofmeister-Jones Funeral Home

-Doris Mae Fett, 89 of Lennox, passed away on May 13, 2025 in her 100-year-old farm house outside of Tea.
+Doris Mae Fett, 89 of Lennox, passed away on May 13, 2025 surrounded by family, in her 100-year-old farm house outside of Tea.
 Doris was the third daughter born to Elzo and Gertie (Wagner) Otten on June 27th, 1935.
 Doris grew up on various farms in the Chancellor and Davis area and remembered floor plans and details of each home.
-Her most loved memories are of the farm on the “corner” south west of Chancellor.
-She enjoyed lasting memories spent with her beloved sisters, Viola, Verla, Karen and Dorothy along with her brother Eldon.
-From milking cows, collecting eggs, slopping pigs and much more.
+The farm place on the “corner,” south west of Chancellor held her most treasured memories, as she spent her early years here alongside her beloved sisters; Viola, Verla, Karen and Dorothy along with her brother Eldon.
+Lifelong comments often arose about milking the cows, collecting eggs, mixing slop for the pigs and bringing in the harvest from the garden and the fields.
 She was proud that she could do every task on the farm but planting corn.
-Her parents, along with her Aunt Sophia and Uncles Herbert and Jack, left a lasting and loving impression on her instilling a desire to work hard, to love and help others and to know the Lord.
+Her parents, along with her Aunt Sophia and Uncles Herbert and Jack, left a lasting and loving impression on her and instilling a desire to work hard, to love and help others and to know the Lord.

 She attended Wilson Country School just across the gravel road.
 She loved playing ball and got the nickname of Slugger because she could hit the ball further than anyone, including the boys.
 It was also there that teacher, Amy Lampert, taught her to embroider which became a life long joy.
 She threaded a needle up to her last days.

 Following graduation from Chancellor High School, Doris graduated with a teacher’s certificate from General Beadle State College in Madison.
 She spent the next three years teaching country school before meeting the love of her life, LeRoy Eldred Fett.
 They met while “making loops” with their friends on Phillips Avenue in Sioux Falls.
 They had a fun courtship and were married on June 7, 1957.
 They enjoyed over 60 years together of farming, raising four children, attending steam shows, farm sales and endless cups of coffee around their kitchen table.
 She was a wonderful homemaker.
-Over the years, it was hard to get LeRoy to eat out because she always made the best meat and potatoes and a variety of baked goods with sheet brownies a favorite.
-She loved anything and everything her children were involved in from sports to 4-H to class projects to their travels.
-Over the years, she had a mother’s sense of when to make a call or send cards to her kids with words of love or encouragement.
+It was hard to get LeRoy to eat out because he said “the best eating was at his own kitchen table.”
+And the 3:00 coffee break came with a fresh baked goodie.
+She loved anything and everything her children were involved in; sports, 4-H projects, class assignments, to their travels.
+Over the years, she had a mother’s sense of when to make a call or send a card with words of love or encouragement and never failed to enclose treat money.

 At the heart of their marriage was a deep faith.
 Doris was a member of Lennox Ebenezer and subsequently, Living Hope in Tea being part of the planting team.
 Her favorite roles in the church were those involving children from being a Sunday school teacher to starting Child Evangelism Good News Club in Tea to teaching Bible School.
 She loved Her Lord and truly wanted everyone to have a life in Christ.